Kettlebells vs. Dumbbells – Which is Better for Building Muscle?

 Adding a Challenge During Maintenance: Kettlebells

 If you have ever dealt with a maintenance period, you know how dull it can be.
-You don’t want to up the weights too much, so you end up leaving the gym with more in the tank to give.
+You don’t want to up the weights too much, so you leave the gym with more in the tank to give.
 A great way to spice things up during these periods is to throw a couple of kettlebell exercises in.

-This will allow you to give your usual all without increasing the weights.
+This will allow you to give your usual all without increasing the weight.
 With the aerobic aspect of kettlebell workouts, you will finish your workouts feeling exhausted, curing those maintenance period blues.

 Gaining Strength: Dumbbells

-Apart from grip strength, if you want to see gains in the weights you are lifting, you will typically see a more significant increase in muscle strength using a dumbbell routine.
-Because you’re targeting the specific muscle you want to, that muscle will end up growing a lot faster.
+Apart from grip strength, if you want to see gains in the weights you lift, you will typically see a more significant increase in muscle strength using a dumbbell routine.
+Because you’re targeting the specific muscle you want, that muscle will grow much faster.

 Dumbbells provide highly focused and isolated exercise options, such as doing rows for your back.

 Kettlebells are great for training multiple muscle groups.
-However, if you want to progress through the weights as quickly as possible, I advise you to stick to dumbbells.
+However, if you want to progress through the weights quickly, I advise you to stick to dumbbells.

 Another problem with kettlebells is that they tend to come in large weight increments.
-This means that if you are trying to grow muscles through progressive overload, you may find it difficult.
+This means that you may find it difficult if you are trying to grow muscles through progressive overload.

 So, which is better for building muscle, the kettlebell or the dumbbell?

-Well, as you can see from above, there is no definitive answer to this question.
+As you can see from above, this question has no definitive answer.
 There is a reason why most gyms are filled with a mix of both dumbbells and kettlebells.

 If we’re purely keeping score on the above criteria, kettlebells barely win.
 They are my go-to and preference in the gym.

 However, both pieces of fitness equipment are instrumental for any weightlifter’s arsenal.
-The best thing any weightlifter can do is to change their routines when one stops working constantly.
+The best thing any weightlifter can do is to change their routines when they stop working constantly.

-Kettlebells are great for improving your aerobic fitness, grip strength, and for targeting multiple muscles in a single exercise.
+Kettlebells are great for improving your aerobic fitness and grip strength and targeting multiple muscles in a single exercise.
 If you are doing a cut, kettlebell exercises are great for turbo-charging your fat-burning potential.

-If you are starting to use kettlebells, I strongly advise you to stick to the basics.
-The king of the kettlebell exercises is the kettlebell swing, get this exercise down, and you will have a workout that burns fat, and adds muscles.
+If you start using kettlebells, I strongly advise sticking to the basics.
+The king of kettlebell exercises is the kettlebell swing.
+Get this exercise down, and you will have a workout that burns fat and adds muscles.
 All while getting you in shape and training your hamstrings, back posterior chain, and core strength all in one go.

 Remember, it does not matter which piece of equipment you build your routine around if you are not fueling your muscles correctly.
 Make sure you are eating enough protein and have your macros dialed in.
 Take adequate rest days to grow your muscles and get enough sleep and water.
 What you put into your body is exponentially more important than exercise.

-If your nutrition and way of eating is dialed in, using a mix of dumbbell and kettlebell exercises will transform your body into a powerhouse – both incredibly strong and fit.
+If your nutrition and way of eating are dialed in, using a mix of dumbbell and kettlebell exercises will transform your body into a powerhouse – both incredibly strong and fit.